Turku is a fantastic mixture of Finnish culture, the beauty of nature and picturesque bars, cafes and restaurants.

 Naantali is a little sister town of Turku, known as the sunshine town, located only 17 kilometres from Turku.
 It is a true summer town and the President of Finland traditionally spends time here in July or August in the summer residence Kultaranta.

 Naantali is famous for Moomin World, based on Tove Jansson’s children’s books.
 Moomin World has lots of themed games and activities for children to get involved.
-The main attraction is the five-storey Moomin House, a blue tower known from the books and cartoons.
+The main attraction is the five-story Moomin House, a blue tower known from the books and cartoons.

 Forum Marinum Maritime Centre